saumya/cordovaBackbone/README.md

 cordovaBackbone
 ===============

-The basic setup for cordova (phonegap), based application.
-Could be used as a boilerplate for any cordova application which makes use of RequireJS and BackboneJS.
+The basic setup for cordova (phonegap), based modular javascript application.
+Could be used as a boilerplate for any cordova application which makes use of RequireJS with/without BackboneJS.

 ##Libraries used :
 1. [RequireJS](http://requirejs.org/ "RequireJS")( 2.1.6 )